chokevin8/chokevin8.github.io/_posts/2023-10-20-class-activation-maps.md

 As seen in the diagram above, we see an example of a 3 x 3 feature map.
 Note the positive/negative pattern of this feature map.
 With HiResCAM, the feature map is multiplied by the gradients in an element-wise matter, and we can see that the positive and negative gradients are taken into account in the resulting HiResCAM.
 However, with Grad-CAM the gradients are all averaged out, and therefore the negative gradients are actually suppressed, and therefore the resulting Grad-CAM retains its original positive/negative feature map pattern.
-Therefore, we see that HiResCAM produces accurate attention
+Therefore, we see that HiResCAM produces accurate attention.

 <a id="cam-in-my-proj"></a>